randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 draft: true

 ---
 For better or worse, [English is the world's _lingua franca_](https://en.wikipedia.org/wiki/English_as_a_lingua_franca), at more than a billion users.
-Though [Chinese is more widely spoken](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers "List of languages by native speakers") by native-speaker population, followed by Spanish, English, Hindi, Arabic, and Portuguese.
-The United States shares the world's top-three (by total speakers, in reverse order): [English is the most widely-spoken language](https://en.wikipedia.org/wiki/Languages_of_the_United_States), followed by Spanish and Chinese.
+[In the United States English is the most widely-spoken language](https://en.wikipedia.org/wiki/Languages_of_the_United_States), followed by Spanish and Chinese.
+[But by global native-speaker population, English takes only third place](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers "List of languages by native speakers").
+Chinese is most widely spoken overall, followed by Spanish, English, Hindi, Arabic, and Portuguese.

 <!--more-->

 Though ubiquitous, English is not always the most _preferable_ language.
 [A Gallop study for the European Commission](http://ec.europa.eu/commfrontoffice/publicopinion/flash/fl_313_en.pdf "User Language Preferences Online") found that a majority of European internet users consume content in multiple languages.
 More than a third create content in multiple languages.
 Among its findings is that, unsurprisingly, users prefer their native linguas.
 Only about half accept English if their preferred language is unavailable.
+It's easy to see why internationalization is such a big deal and why it has the power to improve UX.

-What about our STEM peers in the United States?
+What about our STEM peers and the products we love?
 It's tempting to imagine that multiple languages are unnecessary for a purely technical audience.
 These users are at least functional in English, right?
 Not so fast.
 [Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
 It's also notable that [Silicon Valley is _majority multilingual_](https://siliconvalleyindicators.org/data/people/talent-flows-diversity/foreign-language/population-share-that-speaks-a-language-at-home-other-than-exclusively-english-table/).
 In 2017, more than half of its households spoke a language other than English, a greater share than California and the United States.
 Even within New York City a greater share of educated tech workers were born outside of the U.S. than within.

 These data hint at another important consideration of i18n.
 Culture affects the ways we write and communicate information independently of language.
 Concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 Being more inclusive means being aware of and accommodating culture too.
 Let's explore these cultural differences.